Collide (Howie Day song): Cover versions

 In 2011, reggae singer Singing Melody covered the song on his album titled They Call Me Mr. Melody on the VP Records label.
 Singing Melody's cover of the song became number one on 4 international reggae charts.
 The album also reached number six on the Billboard Reggae Chart.

 Daniel Evans, a finalist on The X Factor series 5, produced a country/pop cover on his YouTube channel in 2013 and was subsequently released on iTunes as track 3 of his self-produced Reflections EP.

 In 2015, Sarah Charley, US communications manager for the Large Hadron Collider experiments at CERN with graduate students Jesse Heilman of the University of California, Riverside, and Tom Perry and Laser Seymour Kaplan of the University of Wisconsin–Madison created a parody video sung from the perspective of a proton in the Large Hadron Collider.

 In popular culture

-"Collide" has since been used in promotion of various television series, including: What About Brian, Friday Night Lights, General Hospital, and the 2005 film The Perfect Man.

-This song has also been featured during episodes of Laguna Beach: The Real Orange County, Ghost Whisperer, Scrubs, ER, Bones, Third Watch, Cold Case, One Tree Hill, Grey's Anatomy, Summerland and Joan of Arcadia.
-On General Hospital this was the song to which popular pairing Patrick Drake (Jason Thompson) and Robin Scorio (Kimberly McCullough), known as "Scrubs", first made love on Memorial Day in 2006.

-It was used as the theme song to the short-lived 2005 teen drama Palmetto Pointe.

-This song was also featured in a trailer for the 2004 teen musical drama film Raise Your Voice.

-The song was featured in season 7 of So You Think You Can Dance, featuring Kent Boyd and Lauren Froderman.

-The song was also used recently in the 2016 Christian drama film Miracles From Heaven.

 In 2015, after the US communications officer and three graduate students at the European Organization for Nuclear Research (CERN) shared a parody video of "Collide", Day made a new version of the song in a video during a visit to CERN.
 The lyrics were changed to the perspective of a proton in the Large Hadron Collider.

-In 2021, the song was featured in the Hallmark films Sweet Carolina and Eight Gifts of Hanukkah.

-In 2005, the song was used in ABC's closing montage for the 2005 NBA Finals after the San Antonio Spurs won their 3rd NBA title.